How to Pass Your Driving Test

 Hands on steering wheel

-6. Not paying attention to road signs – Learner drivers are likely to be taken on routes to test their knowledge of signs and failing to respond will incur a fault.
+7. Not responding appropriately to road signs – Learner drivers are likely to be taken on routes to test their knowledge of signs and failing to respond will incur a fault.

 How to ensure you pass this part of your test: Go back to your theory knowledge and ensure you know what road signs mean so you can identify a sign swiftly and confidently.
 When you see a sign, react in plenty of time and in a safe manner.